-The Company, pursuant to paragraph 2, Section VI-bis, Chapter V, Title V, Book V of the Civil Code, is administered by a Board of Directors composed of between a minimum of 9 (nine) and a maximum of 13 (thirteen) members, in compliance with the regulations governing the balance between the male and female gender set out in the applicable provisions of the law and regulations and by the by-laws.
+Pursuant to paragraph 2, Section VI-bis, Chapter V, Title V, Book V of the Italian Civil Code, the Company is administered by a Board of Directors composed of between a minimum of 9 (nine) and a maximum of 13 (thirteen) members, as determined by a resolution of the Shareholders' Meeting, in compliance with the regulations governing the balance between the male and female gender set out in the applicable provisions of the law and regulations and by these By-Laws.

 The Board of Directors is made up of executive and non-executive members, including non-shareholders, pursuant to the combined provisions of the by-laws, Article 147-ter, paragraph 4, of the TUF and Art.
-IA.2.10.6 of the Instructions to the Regulation of the Markets Organised and Managed by Borsa Italiana S.p.A. - at least 3 (three) of whom meet the independence requirements referred to in Article 148-ter, paragraph 3, of the TUF.
+IA.2.10.6 of the Instructions to the Regulation of the Markets Organised and Managed by Borsa Italiana S.p.A. - at least 3 (three) of whom meet the independence requirements referred to in Article 148, paragraph 3, of the TUF.

-The appointment and substitution of directors is governed by the applicable laws and regulations and by Articles 17 and 18 of the By-laws.
-The main provisions of the aforementioned Articles 17 and 18 of the By-laws are set out below.
+The appointment and substitution of directors is governed by the applicable laws and regulations and by Articles 15 and 16 of the By-laws.
+The main provisions of the aforementioned Articles 15 and 16 of the By-laws are set out below.